 - Changing the configuration of your computer

 Spyware is often associated with software that displays advertisements (called adware) or software that tracks personal or sensitive information.
 That does not mean all software that provides ads or tracks your online activities is bad.
 For example, you might sign up for a free music service, but you “pay” for the service by agreeing to receive targeted ads.
 If you understand the terms and agree to them, you may have decided that it is a fair tradeoff.
-You might also agree to let the company track your online activities to determine which ads to show you.
+You may also agree to let the company track your online activities to determine which ads to display to you.

 Spyware makes changes to your computer that can be annoying and can cause your computer to slow down or crash.
 These programs can change your Web browser’s home page or search page, or add additional components to your browser you don’t need or want.
 They also make it very difficult for you to change your settings back to the way you had them.